-How To Effectively Perform White Box Testing
+How To Effectively Perform White Box Testing Techniques in 2025

 Timothy Joseph

-Timothy Joseph | August 11, 2021
+Timothy Joseph | October 24, 2024

-How To Effectively Perform White Box Testing
+How To Effectively Perform White Box Testing Techniques

-White box testing is a type of testing technique that aims to evaluate the code, design and the internal structure of a program to improve its design, usability and security.
+White box testing is a type of testing technique that aims to evaluate the code, design, and the internal structure of a program to improve its design, usability, and security.
 It is one of the two parts of Box Testing methodologies included in software QA testing.

 The term “white box” is used to refer to the concept of the see-through box.
 Simply put, the clear box, or White Box symbolizes the ability to look through the outer shell of a program and into its inner layout.